 Making a request

-Most users have a nominal annual quota of document supply requests and some users, including undergraduates, must apply for a quota before placing their requests.
+Most patrons can automatically place document supply requests and some patrons, including undergraduates, must apply for a temporary account change before placing their requests.

 Placing a request